WELCOME TO MY SITE!

 - Linguistics: In some sense logic itself is a language and working via different logics is like speaking using different languages!
-On the other hand it seems people who speak in different languages think in different ways and via different logics!
-My great interest in the history and literature of the world unfolded the important role of the language in understanding different thought paradigms, life-styles and cultures to me.
-Based on this fact I have became interested in linguistics and etymology with a long term dream of becoming a polyglot.
-As someone who was born in Langarud city in Gilan province in north of Iran, besides Persian and English I know Gilaki as a native speaker as well as a bit Russian which is the primary or secondary language of the neighbor countries around the Caspian Sea.
-Also due to the Arabic language courses included in the education system in Iran, I could understand Arabic which itself made it easy for me to begin learning its sister languages, Aramaic and Hebrew, which are necessary for my studies in the history of Middle Eastern civilization.
-However I’m still far from becoming fluent in these languages.
-On the other hand I do plan to learn more about European sisters of Persian language namely German, Latin and Greek, particularly because of their significance in the European philosophy and literature as well as their key role in the etymology of Western branch of Indo-European languages.
+On the other hand, it seems people who speak different languages think in different ways and via different logics!
+My great interest in the history and literature of the world unfolded the important role of the language in understanding different thought paradigms, lifestyles, and cultures to me.
+Based on this fact I am interested in linguistics and etymology with a long-term dream of becoming a polyglot.
+As someone who was born in Langarud city in Gilan province in the north of Iran, besides Persian and English, I know Gilaki as a native speaker as well as a bit Russian which is the primary or secondary language of the neighbor countries around the Caspian Sea.
+Also due to the Arabic language courses included in the education system in Iran, I could understand Arabic which itself made it easy for me to begin learning its sister language, Aramaic, which is necessary for my personal studies in the history of Middle Eastern civilizations.
+However, I’m still far from becoming fluent in these languages.
+On the other hand, I do plan to learn more about European sisters of Persian language namely German, Latin and Greek, particularly because of their significance in the European philosophy and literature as well as their key role in the etymology of Western branch of Indo-European languages.
 In this direction ancient Eastern Indo-European languages particularly Sanskrit and Avestan are also part of my etymological studies.
-A special project that I follow in my linguistic studies is to understand the interactions of the Middle Eastern languages of different roots particularly the situation of word exchanges between Persian and Hebrew languages.
-Such linguistic interactions are interesting because they indicate some historical interactions between people of different cultures.